50-26-Great Vocals

 Writer/Composer: Ferdinand “Fats” Washington / Don D. Robey (1954)

-R&B / Blues / Pop never sounded better than this tender romantic vocal ballad by Roy Hamilton.
-It was not a massive hit, its timing was obscured by the Rock and Roll domination of the 1956-1959 era.
-He was an extraordinary singer, trained in Gospel, surfaced musically singing classically and in the American songbook.
-Show covered show tunes and Pop, but could rock with the best of them.
-His enigmatic voice was superb, big, warm, powerful, yet sobbing.
-He personified Soul in his delivery, and only lived 40 years…Purely Unparalled!
+R&B / Blues / Pop never sounded better than this tender, romantic, promising vocal by Roy Hamilton.
+It was not a massive hit, it’s timing was obscured by the Rock and Roll domination of the 1956-1959 era.
+He was one of the most unheralded, extraordinary singers of the 20th Century, trained in Gospel, surfacing classically from the American Songbook with You’ll Never Walk Alone in 1954, but surprised everyone when he showed he could Rock with the best of them, Don’t Let Go in 1959.
+His enigmatic voice was superb, warm, powerful, and in this case, with a touch of sobbing.
+He also personified Soul in his amazing delivery, “My heart’s at your command, dear / To keep love and to hold / Making you happy is my desire, dear / Keeping you as my goal.” and he only lived 40 years…Purely Unparalled!

 39. HE STOPPED LOVING HER TODAY (1980)